nilaybhatia/Uni-Tasks/README.md

 ---

 * Live updation of launches taken place and launches scheduled
-> If a launch takes place today, the number of launches taken place and launches scheduled line at the top of the page will get changed automatically to reflect this.
-(The former will increase by 1 and the latter will reduce by 1.)
+> If a launch takes place **right now**, the number of launches taken place and launches scheduled line at the top of the page will get changed automatically to reflect this.
+(The former will increase by 1 and the latter will reduce by 1.
+Assuming the API providing the data updates it immediately)

 ---